 The Importance of Consulting an Attorney

 If a loved one has died due to the negligence or carelessness of another person, it is important to speak to an experienced wrongful death attorney immediately, in order to determine whether you have a right of action.
-A personal injury attorney can assess the situation, identify the party or parties who may be legally responsible for the death of the decedent, and file the lawsuit on your behalf.
+A personal injury attorney can assess the situation, identify the party or parties who may be legally responsible for the decedent’s death, and file the lawsuit on your behalf.

-In Houston, Texas, the Argento Law Firm has more than 26 years of wrongful death experience, and has earned the prestigious AV rating for maintaining the highest standards of legal ability and ethics.
+In Houston, Texas, Charles J. Argento & Associates has more than 26 years of the wrongful death experience and has earned the prestigious AV rating for maintaining the highest standards of legal ability and ethics.
 We also handle other types of personal injury cases such as car accidents, truck accidents, medical malpractice, defective products, premises liability, slip and fall, and construction accidents.

 We invite you to call us today at (713) 225-5050 for a free initial consultation.